Skip to main content

 Applicable to both public and private sectors, the Nigeria Social Insurance Trust Fund (NSITF) covers all employers and employees, with the exception of members of the Armed Forces of the Federal Republic of Nigeria.
 Employers are mandated to contribute 1% of their employees’ monthly payroll to the NSITF.

 It is important to note that this contribution is not deducted from the employees’ monthly salary; instead, it is a statutory obligation imposed on the employer.
-Payment must be remitted by the employer before the 16th day of the succeeding month following the salary payment.
-Failure to comply may result in a penalty of 10% for late or unremitted 1% of the monthly payroll.
+Failure to comply may result in penalties under the law.

 National Housing Fund (NHF)